 We’ve made a house hunting checklist to help you remember all the important details you need to look out for while home shopping.

-Looking to buy a house in a different state before you move?
-Follow these tips and make moving to a new state or city easier.
+If you're looking to buy a house in another state, follow these tips and make moving to a different place easier.

 We ranked the top neighborhoods and suburbs in Raleigh-Durham based on housing, quality of schools, and commute times to help you find the best place to live.